Wachusett station: Construction

 The MBTA begin soliciting bids for pre-construction site preparation for the station and the associated layover yard in June 2012.
 A $3.75 million contract was awarded and notice to proceed given on November 26, 2012.
 Site preparation work began in early December.
 Bidding on a nominally-$27.592 million contract for the primary station and layover yard construction opened in February 2013.
 Bids came in lower than expected; a $22.9 million contract was awarded on May 22, 2013, for construction to be completed by the end of 2014.
 Track and signal work and bridge repairs were placed in separate contracts.

 Notice to proceed for construction was given on June 14, 2013.
 A second publicized groundbreaking was held on August 12, 2013.
 In January 2014, an MBTA presentation stated that service would begin in "early 2015".
 By October 2014, the planned completion date slipped to later in 2015, partially due to a bonding company taking over for the original contractor which went out of business.

 In October 2014, MART announced that it would run dedicated bus service from Gardner to Wachusett station when the station opened.
 By the end of 2014, retaining walls for ramps to the platforms and concrete bases for light poles in the parking lot were in place.
 Track and signal work on the Pan Am Southern mainline began in Spring 2015.
 In January 2015, the opening was delayed further to Fall 2016.

 On July 11, 2016, the MassDOT Board approved spending an additional $19 million to finish the station by the end of September, bringing the total cost of the extension to $93.3 million.
 The additional cost included replacement for several Pan Am Southern-owned bridges which were in poorer shape than originally thought, and night and weekend work to speed completion.
 Service to the station had to begin by September 30, or the state risked a revocation of the $59.2 million in federal funds.
 Limited service began on September 30, 2016, with two weekday round trips; full service began with the schedule change on November 21, 2016.

 The station was estimated to draw 400 daily riders upon opening.
 By February 2017, ridership averaged 45 to 75 passengers per day, but was growing.
 This increased to 132 in a 2018 count.
 At 54 miles from North Station, Wachusett is the outermost MBTA station in Massachusetts; only Wickford Junction in Rhode Island is further from Boston.

-Bus connections

-The Montachusett Regional Transit Authority (MART) operates two routes to Wachusett station:
+During winter months a free shuttle bus is offered to the Wachusett Mountain Ski Area.
+The shuttle is timed to connect with an MBTA "ski train", which includes a passenger car with ski racks.